 KL: Maybe.
 I feel weird claiming to know the deepest part of this on a scientific level.
 I once had a roommate that was working on his PhD is something about DNA proteins and he was explaining to me how food, adrenaline, etc. can actually alter DNA, so I think yes.
 I also think that I use the idea of DNA incorrectly, or in a more metaphorical way.
 Kind of like saying that some of this stuff is in our bones.
 We may or may not know it.
 So many people have been denied access to family history or memory, and don’t know where certain qualities come from.
 I say a lot that I think an action several generations’ back can have a great impact on a person living now.
 We know this as a larger society, but I think it also applies to the family unit.

-RVC: I like that, “some of this stuff is in our bones,” it reminds me about something that truly interests me about your work, which is that emphasis on substance.
-For the benefit of those who may not know your work and the philosophical underpinnings that operate within it, tell me a little bit more about this expression “in our bones.
+ÁRVC: I like that, “some of this stuff is in our bones,” it reminds me of something that truly interests me about your work, which is that emphasis on substance.
+For the benefit of those who may not know your work and its philosophical and aesthetic underpinnings, tell me a little bit more about this expression “in our bones.”

 KL: I am using it to refer to something that you just know, and can feel it.
 Also, the things that are handed down, like the way that a person walks like a biological parent or might use the same gestures as a person who they are related to without having met that person.
 I guess the expression could possibly go to a dangerous place as well.
 One of the things that I think a lot about is what we think we know and how to unpack where that knowledge comes from.
 How did something that has “always been this way” become this way?
 I think we are natured and nurtured and that both of those things overlap and combine in ways that we might not understand.
 So much of what we think is natural is learned.